Strawberry picking: our guide to the best places in the UK

 Claremount Farm in Wirral

 Which other fruits can I pick here?
-Raspberries, gooseberries, tayberries, blackcurrants and redcurrants
+Strawberries, raspberries, blackcurrants and redcurrants

 What else can I do here?
 The farm has a kitchen, which offers cookery lessons by professional chefs.
 There is also a farm shop and a large fishing pond